-The Rideau Curling Club is pleased to offer a comprehensive program for curlers ages seven to seventeen!
+The Rideau Curling Club is pleased to offer a comprehensive program for curlers ages eight to seventeen!
 We emphasize developing the proper technique, game knowledge and of course, having fun!

 Our program is led by Jeff Smith and Iain Wilson.
 They are competitive curlers themselves who are passionate about developing life-long recreational and competitive curlers, and hopefully future Rideau members.